Published 10th November 2019

 Social events, where people get together to enjoy each other’s company, can be great for building a sense of community.
 Events can be structured or unstructured, EA-themed or otherwise!

 - Structured or Unstructured?

 Structured or Unstructured?

-Having some structure to your social event helps to get conversations flowing and helps people to get to know each other.
-Some structure is ideal in situations where :
+Having a structure to your social event gets conversations flowing and helps people to get to know each other.
+Some structure is ideal in situations where: